 Medicare – How to Enroll

-When should I apply?
+When should I enroll in Medicare Part B?

 Medicare eligible retirees must enroll in Medicare Part B to continue to be covered under an EUTF retiree medical and/or prescription drug plan.
 A spouse/civil union or domestic partner who is enrolled as a dependent under an EUTF retiree medical and/or prescription drug plan must also enroll in Medicare Part B when they become eligible for Medicare, regardless of whether they are retired or actively employed.

-Medicare enrollment and Active employment
+Medicare Enrollment and Active Employment

-While you are still an active employee with an EUTF employer, you are not required to enroll in Medicare.
-Medicare enrollment is only required for coverage under retiree plans.
-However, if you are enrolled in an EUTF retiree medical and/or prescription drug plan as a dependent and are eligible for Medicare Part B, you are required to enroll in Medicare B even if you are still actively working.
+If you are covered under an EUTF or HSTA VB active employee plan, you are not required to enroll in Medicare.
+Medicare enrollment is only required for coverage under EUTF and HSTA VB retiree plans.
+If during your retirement, you are actively employed and covered by another employer’s health plan, you will still be required to enroll in Medicare Part B in order to continue coverage under the EUTF or HSTA VB retiree medical and/or prescription drug plans.
+If you are a dependent enrolled in an EUTF or HSTA VB retiree medical and/or prescription drug plan and are eligible for Medicare Part B, you are required to enroll in Medicare Part B even if you are still actively working.